Bring Your Kids to Our Plano, TX, Eye Doctor for Dry Eye Treatment!

 Most people associate dry eye with middle-aged adults, typically women.
 Yet in fact, dry eye is currently one of the most common complaints we hear from all our Plano, TX, patients.
 With an estimate of nearly 5 million people in the United States suffering from dry eye syndrome, that makes perfect sense!
 Of this huge number, children comprise a small percentage of the sufferers.

 Although the condition is rarer in kids, it is just as painful and irritating for our younger patients.
-In order to determine the best dry eye treatment for each individual, our caring and knowledgeable optometrists, Dr. Deborah A. Moon and Dr. Blythe McPherson, will perform a thorough and gentle eye exam on both adults and kids of all ages.
+In order to determine the best dry eye treatment for each individual, our caring and knowledgeable optometrists, Dr. Deborah A. Moon, will perform a thorough and gentle eye exam on both adults and kids of all ages.

 Effects of Dry Eye on Kids